Joe Bygraves: Boxing career

 Bygraves was born into a large family of 11 siblings, in Kingston, Jamaica in 1931.
 He immigrated to Britain at the age of 15 and settled in Liverpool.
-He began his amateur career at the age of 17 first as a light heavyweight and then moving up to the heavyweight division.
+He began his amateur career at the age of 17 for The Provincial Amateur boxing club in Birkenhead run by Johnny Campbell.
+First as a light heavyweight and then moving up to the heavyweight division.
 He was successful at both weights, winning amateur county titles.

 Bygraves turned professional in 1953, managed by Johnny Campbell, his first paid encounter was against Don Maxwell on 12 February.
 The fight lasted just 65 seconds, Bygraves winning by knockout.
 Bygraves won the next five fights, six and eight round encounters, mainly on points decisions, but he was stopped for the first time in his professional career by Joe Crickmar in a novice heavyweight competition.
 Despite the loss Bygraves' career continued to impress and by the end of 1954 he had accumulated 24 wins to only 4 losses.
 His final fight of 1954 was a loss by points decision to Polly Smith, a fighter he had beaten just two months prior.

 Bygraves began 1955 in the same way he ended 1954, with a loss.
 After several months away from the ring, Bygraves returned to face rising British fighter Henry Cooper.
 The eight round scheduled fight went the distance, with Cooper given the decision.
 Bygraves followed this with a string of four wins, including a victory over Tongan Kitione Lave, and his first fight outside the United Kingdom, a technical knockout of Hugo Salfeld in Germany.
 Bygraves then travelled to Italy, for a string of three fights.
 He lost the first to European Boxing Champion Franco Cavicchi when he was disqualified in the eighth round, but then took two victories when he beat Aldo Pellegrini in Milan and Uber Bacilieri in Bologna.